 For the supervisory committee: more detailed guidelines on writing the recommendation letter may be found here.

 A student may be considered for acceptance into the departmental PhD program for up to three years from the time of entry into the Atmospheric Sciences graduate program, not including academic quarters in which the student is (a) on leave from the university, (b) predominantly occupied with field (or other research projects) that are not directly thesis related, or (c) predominantly devoted to satisfying course requirements for extra-departmental academic programs in which the student is registered.
 It is expected that most students will serve for one or two quarters as a teaching assistant during this three-year period.
 Quarters not counted toward the three-year limit are subject to the approval by the COGS and in the case of (b) and (c) COGS approval must be requested during the academic quarter(s) in question.
-For a student entering the department during the autumn quarter and not granted any extensions, the formal deadline for submission of materials for evaluation by COGS will be the Monday of the 2nd week of winter quarter of the student’s third year in residence.

 Students who have completed an M.S. thesis but are still awaiting a COGS decision should continue to register for ATM S 700 research credits.
-They are allowed to do this for one quarter after the M.S. has been granted.

 Final decisions concerning admission to PhD candidacy will be delegated to the COGS, without the requirement for ratification by a vote of the entire departmental faculty; however, COGS decisions may be overruled by a 2/3 vote of the entire department faculty if there is an appeal by the student or his/her advisor.